mvrzan/salesforce-data-cloud-iceberg-s3-connector/README.md

 ---

+TODO:

+- [ ] update code logic to make paths for S3 and Azure Blob Storage dynamic

 ## What Does It Do?

 The Salesforce Data Cloud [Iceberg Connector](https://developer.salesforce.com/docs/data/data-cloud-int/guide/c360-a-apacheiceberg-connector.html) facilitates seamless integration between Salesforce Data Cloud and AWS S3 or Azure Blob Storage by utilizing Apache Iceberg's table format capabilities.
 This connector enables:

 - **Data Extraction**: Data Cloud to read data directly from an S3 bucket or Azure Blob Storage without copying data to Data Cloud (Zero Copy)
-- **S3 Storage Integration**: Read parquet files directly from AWS S3 or Azure Blob Storage
+- **S3 Storage Integration**: Read parquet files directly from AWS S3
+- **Azure Blob**: Read parquet files directly from Azure Blob Storage
 - **Schema Evolution**: Manages schema changes and data versioning through Iceberg's native capabilities

 ## How does it work?

-The Salesforce Data Cloud Iceberg Connector functions as a REST API server that implements the Apache Iceberg REST Catalog API specification, acting as an intermediary between Salesforce Data Cloud and your cloud storage:
+This project functions as a REST API server that implements the Apache Iceberg REST Catalog API specification, acting as a metadata provider between Salesforce Data Cloud and your cloud storage:

 1. **REST API Implementation**: The Node.js Express server exposes endpoints that conform to the Apache Iceberg REST Catalog API, including: